 Electric plug type: C & F

-Weather: When WorldSBK visits Magny-Cours at the end of September average daily highs are around 19°C (66°F) and nightly lows drop to 8°C (46°F).
+Weather: When WorldSBK visits Magny-Cours at mid-September average daily highs are around 19°C (66°F) and nightly lows drop to 8°C (46°F).
 Rain is not unheard of at this time of year in this area of France, so pack accordingly.